Review additional guidance for students planning study abroad or university-related international travel.

-To minimize health, safety and security risks, students planning to study in and university divisions sponsoring educational activities in countries or regions with one of the following must request approval from the university’s Student Travel Abroad Review Committee.
+To minimize health, safety and security risks, students planning to participate in study abroad or university-related international travel and university divisions sponsoring educational activities in countries or regions with one of the following must request approval from the university’s Student Travel Abroad Review Committee.

 - Department of State travel advisory at level three (reconsider travel) or level four (do not travel)